txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 - serializability
 - repeatable read
 - snapshot isolation
-	- all reads made in a transaction will see a consistent snapshot of the database from the point it starts. it will commit successfully if no other transaction has updated the same data since that snapshot
+	- all reads made in a transaction will see a consistent snapshot of the database from the point it starts. it will commit successfully if no other transaction has updated the same data since that snapshot (first-committer-wins)
+	- prevents dirty reads, non-repeatable reads, read skew and lost updates, but **NOT write skew** (the 2 transactions touch disjoint data, so there is no write-write conflict to detect)
 - read committed
 - read uncommitted